pixelated/pixelated-user-agent/README.md

 ## Getting started for development

 First of all, you should have an account on a LEAP/Pixelated provider with email support.
-  * You can use one of the demo accounts at [Try Pixelated](https://try.pixelated-project.org:8080/auth/login).
+  * You can create a developer account at our [Dev Provider](https://dev.pixelated-project.org/).
   * There are some other LEAP providers on the [Bitmask page](https://bitmask.net), but they don't support email currently.

 Requirements: